House of Sax

-The noble family von Sax or Saxe (originally in Italian de Sacco) was a medieval noble family in eastern Switzerland.
-They owned estates and castles on both sides of the Alps in the modern cantons of St. Gallen, Graubünden and Ticino.
-The origin of the family is unknown, but they probably stem from Churrätien nobility and were related to the da Torre family.
-The family divided into two main lines; the Grafen (counts) von Sax-Misox and the Freiherren (barons) von Hohensax.
+The noble family of Sax or Saxe (originally in Italian de Sacco) was a medieval noble family in eastern Switzerland.
+It owned estates and castles on both sides of the Alps in the modern cantons of St. Gallen, Graubünden and Ticino.
+The origin of the family is unknown, but it probably stems from Churrätien nobility and was related to the da Torre family.
+The family divided into two main lines; the Counts (Grafen) of Sax-Misox and the Barons (Freiherren) of Hohensax.